Work at Unity College

 Allows employees to set up accounts to use pretax dollars to pay for medical and dental expenses not covered by their plans as well as for dependent care expenses.

 Paid for by Unity College, the plan offers $20,000 in life coverage with additional benefits available for claims resulting from accidents.

 Additional life insurance for the employee up to $300,000.
 Employee may also insure the life of the spouse or domestic partner for up to the same as the employee amount and/or insure each eligible child for up to $10,000.

 Unity College sponsors a 403b defined contribution plan and we offer the TIAA fund family for your investment choices.
-Unity College matches your 3% employee contribution based on SEBU effective on your date of hire and you are vested immediately.
-Employees may contribute on a tax deferred basis within the limits allowed by law.
+If an employee contributes 3% or more, Unity College matches your 6% effective on your date of hire, and you are vested immediately.
+Employees may contribute on a tax-deferred basis within the limits allowed by law.